BrodyReiss/StringsLab/README.md

 # StringsLab

-For this lab, you will create static methods of a `FunString` class.
+For this lab, you will create methods of a `FunString` class.

 1. `GuessTheString(String guess)`